 Major risk factors

 Poverty increases the risk for leishmaniasis.
-Poor housing and domestic sanitary conditions (e.g. lack of waste management, open sewerage) may increase sandfly breeding and resting sites, as well as their access to humans.
+Poor housing and domestic sanitary conditions (such as a lack of waste management or open sewerage) may increase sandfly breeding and resting sites, as well as their access to humans.
 Sandflies are attracted to crowded housing as these provide a good source of blood-meals.
 Human behaviour, such as sleeping outside or on the ground, may increase risk.
-The use of insecticide-treated bednets reduces risk.

 Diets lacking protein-energy, iron, vitamin A and zinc increase the risk that an infection will progress to kala-azar.

-Epidemics of both main forms of leishmaniasis are often associated with migration and the movement of non-immune people into areas with existing transmission cycles.
+Epidemics of both cutaneous and visceral leishmaniasis are often associated with migration and the movement of non-immune people into areas with existing transmission cycles.
 Occupational exposure as well as widespread deforestation remain important factors.
-For example, people settling in areas that used to be forests mean moving near sandflies habitat.
-This can lead to a rapid increase in cases.

-Leishmaniasis is climate-sensitive, and strongly affected by changes in rainfall, temperature and humidity.
-Global warming and land degradation together affect the epidemiology of leishmaniasis in a number of ways:
+Leishmaniasis is climate-sensitive.and affect the epidemiology of leishmaniasis in a number of ways: